ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/cases/retrieve.rst

 Retrieve All Cases
 ^^^^^^^^^^^^^^^^^^

-To retrieve all Cases, use the following query:
+Send the following request to retrieve data for all Cases:

 .. code::